ofenrohr/ksquares/src/alphaDots/README.md

-# Alpha Dots
+# KSquares - AlphaDots

-This part of KSquares is used for
+KSquares is used for

-* generating training data for Alpha Dots and
+* generating training data for [AlphaDots](AlphaDots.html)
+* viewing training data
-* evaluating trained models.
+* evaluating trained models
+* playing Dots and Boxes

 ## Setup

-Please make sure to corectly configure Alpha Dots in KSquares by entering the Alpha Dots directory in KSquares -> Settings -> Configure KSquares -> Computer Player.
+Please make sure to corectly configure AlphaDots in KSquares by entering the Alpha Dots directory in KSquares -> Settings -> Configure KSquares -> Computer Player.

 Clone this git repository to get Alpha Dots: